-- Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability. - All alleged physical and verbal aspects of the behaviour and incident. - Whether the behaviour involved inappropriate sexual knowledge or motivation. - What was the degree of physical aggression, intimidation, threatening behaviour, coercion or bribery? - The effect on the victim. - Any attempts to ensure the behaviour and incident is kept a secret? - The child or young person's motivation or reason for the behaviour, if they admit that it occurred. - Whether this was a one-off incident, or longer in duration?
+- Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability. - All alleged physical and verbal aspects of the behaviour and incident. - Whether the behaviour involved inappropriate sexual knowledge or motivation. - What was the degree of physical aggression, intimidation, threatening behaviour, coercion or bribery? - The effect on the victim. - Any attempts to ensure the behaviour and incident is kept a secret. - The child or young person's motivation or reason for the behaviour, if they admit that it occurred. - Whether this was a one-off incident, or longer in duration.

-Children or young people who harm others may have additional or complex needs e.g.
+Children or young people who harm others may have additional or complex needs e.g.: